ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-26-turboquant-jevons-paradox-memory-dip.md

 - **Model weights:** The core parameters of the model (GPT-5, Claude, Gemini) are untouched.
 These are the dominant consumers of HBM.
 A 1-trillion-parameter model still needs 1T+ parameters stored in memory.
 - **Training memory:** TurboQuant only applies to inference, not training.
 Training requires full precision weights, gradients, and optimizer states.
 The $100B+ training cluster buildout is unaffected.
 - **Batch processing:** At datacenter scale, operators run hundreds of simultaneous inference requests.
-TurboQuant's 6x compression on KV-cache means each GPU can serve more concurrent users — which actually increases throughput demand, requiring more compute and more memory bandwidth.
+TurboQuant's 6x compression on KV-cache means each GPU can serve more concurrent users, which actually increases throughput demand, requiring more compute and more memory bandwidth.

 > **KEY INSIGHT — This Is Jevons' Paradox in Real Time**
 >
-> When you make a resource more efficient, you don't use less of it — you use more.
+> When you make a resource more efficient, you don't use less of it; you use more.
 If TurboQuant lets a single H100 serve 6x more concurrent LLM users, the economics of inference improve dramatically.
 That accelerates AI adoption, which drives more model deployment, which requires more GPUs, which requires more HBM.
 The same logic applied when NVIDIA introduced tensor cores (GPU efficiency up, GPU demand up), when flash attention improved transformer throughput (more models deployed, not fewer), and when quantization went from FP32 to FP16 to INT8 (inference got cheaper, inference volume exploded).

 **The market history is clear:**